cbartram/kraken-launcher/README.md

 ### Prerequisites

-Install gradle in order to build and run this program:
+Install Gradle in order to build and run this program:

 - [Gradle](https://gradle.org/install/)

-## Running the tests

-Run tests with:

-`mvn clean test`

 ## Deployment